kevin-crook-ucb/ucb_mids_w205_repo/breakouts/week_04/breakout_instructions_04.md

 # Instructions for Breakouts for Week 04

+Several breakouts are provided each week.
+Generally there won't be time to get to all of them.
+Instructors will select which ones and in what order they would like to use for their class each week.
+Instructors may choose to do some breakouts at the whole class level instead of using breakout rooms.
+For breakouts that we don't get to in class, that you are interested in, you can always come to office hours and discuss with the instructor or TA.

 ## Breakout 1 - Containers: the Good

 Make a list and discuss the advantages of using containers: